jkaewprateep/starting_guide_pygames_AI/README.md

 [Flappybird games]( https://pygame-learning-environment.readthedocs.io/en/latest/user/games/flappybird.html#rewards )

+🧸💬 Because running the machine requires limited resources and we do not use an acceleration program, the learning efficiency method was selected by creating guiding algorithms.
+These algorithms do not always pass all the open gates, but machine learning will fill these gaps to improve performance algorithms. </br>
+🐑💬 ➰ Some statistics need to be remembered before starting or you can read basics mathematics from [Basics-statistics-for-AI-machine-learning-study]( https://github.com/jkaewprateep/Basics-statistics-for-AI-machine-learning-study/blob/main/README.md ) </br>
+🦭💬 loss value is an evaluation of our current learning compared to the target it is a relationship of rational values because of comparing continuous sequences of data input, less but not too small indicating that the machine learning model may understand the target predicting pattern.
+A too-small value of loss function evaluation indicates the model remembers the step not prediction from input. </br>
+🐯💬 Culture-INFO, we do not modify the game's play except they are meaning in some improvement method. </br>
+🦁💬 Algorithm and training model results from work with input hours, resources, and labours ( performance and hours ) they are intellectual property and from this example, you can train a model by your self-machine. </br>

 <p align="center" width="100%">
     <img width="25%" src="https://github.com/jkaewprateep/starting_guide_pygames_AI/blob/main/2000%20hits-training.gif"></br>
     <b> Training 2,000 times action by guilding algorithms </b> </br>